Green-Phys/green-phys.github.io/content/docs/Tutorials/Tutorial_DIIS.md

 <https://pubs.aip.org/aip/jcp/article/156/9/094101/2840744>

-It shows interesting convergence pattern and can serve as a good example on how to converge iterations.
+It shows an interesting convergence pattern and can serve as a good example on how to converge iterations.
+Thanks to Yanbing for sharing geometries and basis sets!

 ### Integral preparation